 Update: New E-wood power station commissioned

 On Thursday 1 December the new E-wood power station was commissioned.
 The commissioning was approved by AIB Vinçotte.
 E-Wood will convert approximately 180,000 tons of non-recyclable wood waste into energy every year.
 The…

 E-Wood timelapse of the construction site December 2021

 The new treatment facility has the capacity to incinerate approximately 180,000 tonnes of wood waste per year.
 Primarily construction and demolition waste, but also wood waste from container parks and the industry.

-SUEZ and Indaver both have the expertise required to build a wood waste facility.
-In 2020, SUEZ and Indaver entered into a strategic partnership for the development and operation of E-Wood.
+Veolia and Indaver both have the expertise required to build a wood waste facility.
+In 2020, Veolia and Indaver entered into a strategic partnership for the development and operation of E-Wood.
 Together, the two companies will invest 95 million euros in the new waste-to-energy plant in a 50/50 partnership.

 In 2006 Veolia and Indaver founded the joint venture SLECO for the management and operation of the three fluidized bed incinerators and turbines on the same site in Doel.
 With the new E-Wood plant, the partners are strengthening their partnership in the Waasland Port.